 The Chase Sapphire Preferred® Card earns 2x points on all travel and dining and 1 point on everything else.
 These points can be transferred to a number of frequent flyer and hotel loyalty programs, so you’ve got a lot of flexibility in how you can redeem them.
 This card currently has a 50,000 sign up bonus for new cardholders who spend $4,000 in the first 3 months.

 The Citi ThankYou® Premier offers 2x points on dining and entertainment, as well as 3x points on travel (including gas) and 1 point on all other purchases.
 Just like the Chase Sapphire Preferred, the points earned on your Citi ThankYou Premier can be redeemed by transferring them to a number of airline frequent flyer programs.
-This card currently offers 30,000 bonus points for new cardholders who spend $3,000 in the first 3 months.
+Earn 50,000 bonus points after spending $4,000 in purchases within the first 3 months of account opening*.

 The Final Word